Limit Theorems For Non-Hermitian Ensembles: Introduction

-The induced Ginibre ensembles correspond to the Feinberg-Zee ensemble with potential $V(y) = -\frac{\beta}{2} ( y - L\log(y))$ where $L$ is a non-negative parameter called the rectangularity index. \\ \\ Let $G$ denote a $N \times N$ complex induced Ginibre matrix.
+The induced Ginibre ensembles correspond to the Feinberg-Zee ensemble with potential $V$ expressed as $V(y) = -\frac{\beta}{2} ( y - L\log(y))$, where $L$ is a non-negative parameter called the rectangularity index, and $\beta = 1$ or $\beta = 2$ for the real or complex induced Ginibre ensembles, respectively.\\ \\ Let $G$ denote a $N \times N$ complex induced Ginibre matrix.
 The joint probability density function of its entries is